xddq/schema2typebox/README.md

 ```

-Please take a look at the feature list below to see the currently supported
+Please take a look at the [feature list](feature-list) below to see the
-features.
-For examples, take a look into the ./examples folder.
-You can also
+currently supported features.
+For examples, take a look into the ./examples
-check the test cases, every feature is tested.
+folder.
+You can also check the test cases, every feature is tested.

+### Schema Support

+The package is focused on supporting JSON schema draft-06 files, since this is
+the target TypeBox officially supports.
+From typebox repo "These types are fully
+compatible with the JSON Schema Draft 6 specification."

+However, since the amount of breaking changes is quite small between most JSON
+schema specs, support for other specs may "just work" or may be implemented at a
+later stage.
+Feel free to open a discussion or issue when you find problems.
+Happy about contributions if you want to implement it yourself.

+- [x] draft-04
+- [x] draft-06 (main goal of this package, see Feature List for the state)
+- [x] draft-07
+- [x] draft-2019-09
+  - should be working with the _current feature set_
+- [ ] draft-2020-12
+  - Probably not working due to new keywords or semantic changes for previous
+    keywords.
+Happy about issues with your JSON schema, expected TypeBox code
+    and the currently generated TypeBox code.

 ### Feature List